-1 We have assumed that the projects have been funded by 100% of the capital mobilized by SEIT, which is USD 1 billion (per the estimation) in next five years.
+&lt;sup>1 We have assumed that the projects have been funded by 100% of the capital mobilized by SEIT, which is USD 1 billion (per the estimation) in next five years.
 If the capital structure of the projects include the other modes of capital mobilized such as debt and equity, the capacity addition would be significantly higher.

-Long term (John per year) 2 800 Long-term (Jobs per year) 3,000
+Long-term (Jobs per year) 3,800